 Full course description

-- Course Credit: Teachers will receive 12 hours of CPE after successfully completing all components of the course and attending the live facilitated sessions.
+Teachers will receive 21 hours for this virtual institute.
+This is based on the successful completion of all asynchronistic components of the course and attendance at the live facilitated sessions.